The following questions and answers give examples to assist a charity in making decisions about advocacy and political campaigning.

 Yes, if the event is an open forum which promotes public debate on law or policy issues related to a particular charitable purpose.

-- A charity with the purpose of advancing health by conducting research can host a public debate about government policies on major health initiatives.
 Inviting members and candidates representing a range of political parties and persuasions to the debate would mitigate any risk of the charity being found to have a purpose of promoting a particular political party or candidate.

 Can a charity publish research on current or proposed laws, government policies or practices related to its charitable purpose?